By using our website, you agree to our use of cookies (Visit our privacy policy).

 Clear speech can make a recording easier to understand, but it won’t make listeners more interested on its own.

-Voice overs also need to have an engaging and charismatic tone that draws audiences in and makes them curious about the content of the video.
+Voice overs need to have an engaging and charismatic tone that draws audiences in and makes them curious.

 Someone with voice acting experience can match the style you’re looking for and effectively promote your brand while providing an explanation.

-Just as internal communications often suffer from a lack of clarity, they can also appear boring and dry in comparison to a professionally recorded voice over.
+Just as internal communications often lack clarity, they can also appear dry in comparison to a professional voice track.

-Persuasively speaking about something is an entirely different skill from understanding its function in a professional setting.
+Persuasively speaking about something is an entirely different skill from recording a voice over.

-They’ll also help you give off a more unique image, generating positive associations and increasing trust in your brand.
+They’ll also help you give off a more unique image, creating positive associations and increasing trust in your brand.

 The example below illustrates the importance of developing engaging explainer videos.